tgirke/systemPipeR/pages/mydoc/mydoc_systemPipeR_1.md

 Workflow design concepts are illustrated under (A & B).
 Examples of *systemPipeR’s* visualization functionalities are given under (C).

-A central concept for designing workflows within the _`sytemPipeR`_ environment is the use of workflow management containers.
-In previous versions, _`sytemPipeR`_ used a custom command-line interface called _`SYSargs`_ (see Figure 3) and for this purpose will continue to be supported for some time.
+A central concept for designing workflows within the _`systemPipeR`_ environment is the use of workflow management containers.
+In previous versions, _`systemPipeR`_ used a custom command-line interface called _`SYSargs`_ (see Figure 3) and for this purpose will continue to be supported for some time.
 With the latest [Bioconductor Release 3.9](http://www.bioconductor.org/packages/release/bioc/html/systemPipeR.html), we are adopting for this functionality the widely used community standard [Common Workflow Language](https://www.commonwl.org/) (CWL) for describing analysis workflows in a generic and reproducible manner, introducing _`SYSargs2`_ workflow control class (see Figure 2).
-Using this community standard in _`sytemPipeR`_ has many advantages.
-For instance, the integration of CWL allows running _`sytemPipeR`_ workflows from a single specification instance either entirely from within R, from various command-line wrappers (e.g., *cwl-runner*) or from other languages (*, e.g.,* Bash or Python).
+Using this community standard in _`systemPipeR`_ has many advantages.
+For instance, the integration of CWL allows running _`systemPipeR`_ workflows from a single specification instance either entirely from within R, from various command-line wrappers (e.g., *cwl-runner*) or from other languages (*, e.g.,* Bash or Python).
-_`sytemPipeR`_ includes support for both command-line and R/Bioconductor software as well as resources for containerization, parallel evaluations on computer clusters along with the automated generation of interactive analysis reports.
+_`systemPipeR`_ includes support for both command-line and R/Bioconductor software as well as resources for containerization, parallel evaluations on computer clusters along with the automated generation of interactive analysis reports.

-An important feature of _`sytemPipeR's`_ CWL interface is that it provides two options to run command-line tools and workflows based on CWL.
+An important feature of _`systemPipeR's`_ CWL interface is that it provides two options to run command-line tools and workflows based on CWL.
 First, one can run CWL in its native way via an R-based wrapper utility for *cwl-runner* or *cwl-tools* (CWL-based approach).
 Second, one can run workflows using CWL's command-line and workflow instructions from within R (R-based approach).
-In the latter case the same CWL workflow definition files (*e.g.* `*.cwl` and `*.yml`) are used but rendered and executed entirely with R functions defined by _`sytemPipeR`_, and thus use CWL mainly as a command-line and workflow definition format rather than software to run workflows.
-In this regard _`sytemPipeR`_ also provides several convenience functions that are useful for designing and debugging workflows, such as a command-line rendering function to retrieve the exact command-line strings for each data set and processing step prior to running a command-line.
+In the latter case the same CWL workflow definition files (*e.g.* `*.cwl` and `*.yml`) are used but rendered and executed entirely with R functions defined by _`systemPipeR`_, and thus use CWL mainly as a command-line and workflow definition format rather than software to run workflows.
+In this regard _`systemPipeR`_ also provides several convenience functions that are useful for designing and debugging workflows, such as a command-line rendering function to retrieve the exact command-line strings for each data set and processing step prior to running a command-line.